 When you use either authorized views or row-level access policies for row-level security, we recommend that you monitor for any suspicious activity using audit logging.

-Other side-channels such as the query duration can leak information about rows that are at the edge of a storage shard.
+Side channels, such as the query duration, can leak information about rows that are at the edge of a storage shard.
 Such attacks would likely require either some knowledge of how the table is sharded, or a large number of queries.

 Comparison of authorized views, row-level security, and separate tables

-The following table below compares the performance and security of authorized views, row-level access policies, and separate tables.
+The following table compares the performance and security of authorized views, row-level access policies, and separate tables.